-Action 1: Students must repeat courses with grades lower than "C" to improve their CGPA.
+"C" to improve their CGPA.
 The maximum number of courses that can be repeated should not exceed three courses.

 Action 2: If the student remains at the second academic warning status, they will be transferred to another College that accepts a lower admission average, upon a student petition signed by the Academic Advisor and concerned Dean and approved by the VPAA/Provost.
 However, only students who have passed courses part of the program can be considered for transfer.
 Their grade will be added on the CGPA.
-Action 3: If a student on academic probation does not achieve a good academic standing in the second college they will be automatically dismissed after receiving three academic warnings.

-Students who completed 75% of the program credit hours and more and their CGPA less than 2.00, they will remain in the same specialization and college and only repeat courses until achieving a CGPA of 2.00 with respect of the maximum duration to accomplish the program.
+Action 1: Students must repeat courses with grades lower than the same specialization and college and only repeat courses until achieving a CGPA of 2.00 with respect of the maximum duration to accomplish the program.